JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ```
 </div>

-After the rituals in the `demo_api.h` we have the block with common type definitions:
+After the rituals in the `demo_api.h` we have a block with the common type definitions:

 <div class="sample" markdown="1" mode="C" theme="idea" data-highlight-only="1" auto-indent="false">